Southern Mongolia: Political Prisoner Released after Almost 20 Years

-Hada, an ethnic Mongol dissident, was released from prison in the Inner Mongolian capital of Hohhot after almost two decades.
+Hada, an ethnic Mongol dissident, was released from prison in the Southern Mongolian capital of Hohhot after almost two decades.
 After 15 years of jail for separatism, he was sentenced to four more years in an illegal detention center.
 Hada is one of the longest-serving political prisoners in China.

 Below is an article published by The Virginia Gazette;

 China has freed one of its longest-serving political prisoners, the ethnic Mongol dissident Hada, who has spent much of the last two decades behind bars, his uncle said on Tuesday [9 December 2014].

 Beijing fears ethnic unrest in strategic border areas and keeps a tight rein on Inner Mongolia, just as it does on Tibet and Xinjiang [East Turkestan] in the far west, even though the region is supposed to have a large measure of autonomy.

 "He's not in good health," the dissident's uncle, Haschuluu, told Reuters, adding that Hada's younger brother had told him of the release, which took place on Tuesday morning [9 December 2014] in the Inner Mongolian capital of Hohhot.
 He declined to comment further.